hl7au/au-fhir-erequesting/input/pagecontent/conformance.md

 AU eRequesting profile elements include mandatory and *Must Support* requirements.
 [Mandatory elements](#mandatory-elements) are required and have a minimum cardinality of 1 (min=1).
 [Must Support](#must-support-and-obligation) elements have defined conformance obligations in AU eRequesting based on actor roles.

+The [Actors and Capabilities](capability-statements.html) page list the AU eRequesting Actor definitions and the CapabilityStatements.

 #### AU eRequesting Capability Statements
-The [AU eRequesting Placer CapabilityStatement](CapabilityStatement-au-erequesting-placer.html) defines the conformance requirements and expectations of an [AU eRequesting Placer](ActorDefinition-au-erequesting-actor-placer.html) actor responsible for initiating and creating diagnostic service requests.
+The [AU eRequesting Placer CapabilityStatement](CapabilityStatement-au-erequesting-placer.html) defines the conformance requirements and expectations of an [AU eRequesting Placer](ActorDefinition-au-erequesting-actor-placer.html) actor responsible for creating diagnostic requests.
 The complete list of FHIR profiles, REST API interactions, and search parameters that can be implemented by an AU eRequesting Placer are defined in this capability statement.
 AU eRequesting placers define their capabilities by choosing from this list based on the resource types they need to place requests.

-The [AU eRequesting Filler CapabilityStatement](CapabilityStatement-au-erequesting-filler.html) defines the conformance requirements and expectations of an [AU eRequesting Filler](ActorDefinition-au-erequesting-actor-filler.html) actor responsible for finding and retrieving diagnostic service requests so that service providers can fulfil them.
+The [AU eRequesting Filler CapabilityStatement](CapabilityStatement-au-erequesting-filler.html) defines the conformance requirements and expectations of an [AU eRequesting Filler](ActorDefinition-au-erequesting-actor-filler.html) actor responsible for finding and retrieving diagnostic request fulfilments so that service providers can fulfil them.
 The complete list of FHIR profiles, REST API interactions, and search parameters that can be implemented by an AU eRequesting Filler are defined in this capability statement.
 AU eRequesting fillers define their capabilities by choosing from this list based on the resource types they need to fulfill requests.

 The [AU eRequesting Patient CapabilityStatement](CapabilityStatement-au-erequesting-patient.html) defines the conformance requirements and expectations of an [AU eRequesting Patient](ActorDefinition-au-erequesting-actor-patient.html) actor as the digital interface that allows patients or their representatives to view diagnostic requests and fulfilment of diagnostic requests.
 The complete list of FHIR profiles, REST API interactions, and search parameters that can be implemented by an AU eRequesting Patient client are defined in this capability statement.
 AU eRequesting patient clients define their capabilities by choosing from this list based on the resource types they need to access requests.